bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

+## We're still deciding when and where to meet in August.
+Please feel free to [join](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-08.20meetup/near/529743825) the conversation!

 Hello!
 For July we are continuing to mix it up.
 We're going to meet at [Time Out Market Boston][] to eat something and then (weather permitting) walk to some nearby public art called [Studio Without Walls](https://www.studioswithoutwalls.org).
 Please feel free to jump in on the [discussion](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-07.20meetup/near/527353186) on Zulip.